-- (a) For some relatively minor issues (e.g. personal use of Partnership equipment, abuse of flexi-time), the employee(s) should normally raise concerns with their immediate manager or their superior.
-In general, however, the whistleblowing procedure is expected to be used for potentially more serious and sensitive issues (e.g. suspected fraud, corruption and safety critical issues); - The first step, for all serious issues, will be to approach the relevant Director (unless he/she or senior management is the subject of the complaint in which case the Assistant Chief Executive should be informed directly).
-Should the complaint be found by the Director to be substantiated, he/she will consult with the Assistant Chief Executive.
-All staff can raise concerns directly with the Strategy Group should they be unhappy with the internal investigation. - (b) Concerns are better raised in writing.
+(a) For some relatively minor issues (e.g. personal use of Partnership equipment, abuse of flexi-time), the employee(s) should normally raise concerns with their immediate manager or their superior.
+In general, however, the whistleblowing procedure is expected to be used for potentially more serious and sensitive issues (e.g. suspected fraud, corruption and safety critical issues);

+The first step, for all serious issues, will be to approach the relevant Director or Head of Department (unless they or senior management is the subject of the complaint in which case the DFCS and AAM should be informed directly).
+Should the complaint be found by the DFCS & AAM to be substantiated, they will consult with the Chief Executive & Head of HR.
+All staff can raise concerns directly with the Strategy Group should they be unhappy with the internal investigation.

+- (b) Concerns are better raised in writing.
 The background and history of the concern, giving names, dates and places where possible, should be set out and the reason why the individual is particularly concerned about the situation.
-Those who do not feel able to put their concern in writing; can telephone; or meet an appropriate officer in person. - (c) The earlier the concern is expressed, the easier it is to take action. - (d) Although staff are not expected to prove the truth of an allegation, they will need to demonstrate to the person contacted that there are sufficient grounds for concern.
+Those who do not feel able to put their concern in writing; can telephone; or meet an appropriate officer in person. - (c) The earlier the concern is expressed, the easier it is to take action.

-- (e) Advice and guidance on how matters of concern may be pursued can be obtained from the Audit and Assurance Manager. - (f) Individuals may invite their Trade Union or professional association to raise a matter on their behalf.
+- (d) Although staff are not expected to prove the truth of an allegation, they will need to demonstrate to the person contacted that there are sufficient grounds for concern. - (e) Advice and guidance on how matters of concern may be pursued can be obtained from the AAM. - (f) Individuals may invite their Trade Union or professional association to raise a matter on their behalf.